MTtankkeo/web_cookie/README.md

 # Web Cookie
 Ideally Implemented simple web client-cookie source code, and using Typescript.<br>
-`See also: Cookies are rarely controlled directly by the client.`
+`See also: cookies are rarely controlled directly by the client.`

 > The example doesn't work in the local environment.